 The reports reviewed by The Oklahoman did not disclose exactly why Smith was seeing a counselor.

 His mother said she thought he was being seen for ADHD, or attention deficit hyperactivity disorder.

 Police in March reported finding a “demonic drawing” on a bedroom floor of the burned house.

 The reports reviewed by The Oklahoman did not reveal anything about any interest by Smith in the occult.

 His grandparents in 2010 sent Smith to a well-regarded Kansas military school after he was charged with arson but could not afford to send him again, records show.

 Last week, he waived his preliminary hearing in Oklahoma County District Court.
 Next up is a conference in August to schedule a trial date.

-Kyle Smith is currently incarcerated at the North Folk Correctional Center
+Kyle Smith is currently incarcerated at the North Fork Correctional Center

-Kyle Smith is serving a life sentence plus ten years
+Kyle Smith is serving a life sentence plus 10 years